 Responsible for 25% of the total score, our Features metric is the most important of the entire group.
 After researching routers for a while, we made a list of the most critical common features, then compared that to each router to determine score.
 The AC1750 did reasonably well in this metric, meriting a 5 out of 10 for its performance, putting it in the middle of the pack.

 Starting off, we checked to see if the router supported beamforming and MU-MIMO, or Multi-User, Multiple Input, Multiple Output.
-These features both act to speed up your network and give you faster internet.
+These features both speed up your network and give you faster internet.
 Beamforming is when the router has the capabilities to determine the relative location of a device and concentrate the WiFi signal in that direction.
-MU-MIMO allows a router to communicate with multiple device simultaneously, reducing load times when there are many users on the network.
+MU-MIMO allows a router to communicate with multiple devices simultaneously, reducing load times when there are many users on the network.
 The AC1750 has beamforming abilities, but doesn't support MU-MIMO, as far as we could tell.

 Next, we looked if you can remotely reset the router — handy for troubleshooting connectivity issues — and if you have the ability to dim the LED indicator lights, which can prove quite distracting if the router is visible in a darkened room.
 The AC1750 can be remotely reset, but the lights can only be dimmed through the web interface.
 This dual-band router supports IPv6 and has a guest WiFi network.
 This product also can be mounted on a wall.

 Finally, we looked at the number of available connections each route had.
 The AC1750 has 4 LAN ports — right on par for the course for these products.

 The AC1750 also has one USB 2.0 port and one USB 3.0 port.

 Ease of Use